FlameSaTTiK/Diabetes_prediction_ML/README.md

-# Simple Linear Regression Model for Predicting whether a person is Diabetic or not.
+# Support vector Model for Predicting whether a person is Diabetic or not.

 This repository contains a Python implementation of a Support Vector Machine model to predict whether a person is Diabetic or not based on Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI, DiabetesPedigreeFunction & Age.
 The model is built using libraries like **Pandas**, **NumPy** and **Scikit-Learn**.